DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   - ``rte_cryptodev_vdev_pmd_init``

-* cryptodev: the following function will have an extra parameter, passing a statically allocated crypto driver structure, instead of calling malloc, in 17.11:

-  - ``rte_cryptodev_allocate_driver``

 * librte_meter: The API will change to accommodate configuration profiles.
   Most of the API functions will have an additional opaque parameter.